einat/nddrylliog-blog/2012-12-20-ld25-postmortem.md

 {% endhighlight %}

 But enough about the language.
-There's resources online to learn about it, and if that's not enough, just bother by e-mail and contribute to [the Wikibook about it][wb] :)
+There's resources online to learn about it, and if that's not enough, just bother me by e-mail and contribute to [the Wikibook about it][wb] :)

 [wb]: http://en.wikibooks.org/wiki/Programming_with_ooc